Allergies to Insect Stings

 Symptoms of an allergic reaction can range from mild to severe.

 - Redness, pain, and swelling around the sting.

 - Itching around the sting or anywhere on your body.

-Large, local reactions may cause the same symptoms as mild reactions, plus:
+- A large, local reaction may cause the same symptoms as a mild reaction, plus:

 - Redness and swelling that affects an entire arm, leg, or large part of your body.

 - Swelling that continues to increase for up to 48 hours.